 After a decade as a rehab center, the camp was once again put on the market.
 In the meantime, the Diocese of Central Florida had built a beautiful conference center on the east side of Orlando, near the small town of Oviedo, called Canterbury Retreat and Conference Center.
 It was a fine setting for adult groups having motel type rooms and conference

 facilities, but it was not designed for kids.
 The diocese had virtually no summer camp program for twenty years.

 In 1998, Camp Wingmann was repurchased under the leadership of three alumni from the '60s who had a God-given vision to return the camp to what it was originally — a place for kids and Christ to come together.

-It is now a year round youth retreat center, the hub of youth activities for the Episcopal Diocese of Central Florida and a first rate summer camp.
+It is now a year-round youth retreat center, the hub of youth activities for the Episcopal Diocese of Central Florida and a first-rate Christian summer camp.